droonga/droonga.org/reference/commands/select/index.md

 ## Responses {#response}

-This returns an array including search results.
+This returns an array including search results as the response's `body`.

 The structure of the returned array is compatible to [the returned value of the Groonga's `select` command](http://groonga.org/docs/reference/commands/select.html#id6).
 See the linked document for more details.